Victory Banner: Kazakhstan

 On 21 April 2010, in the Hall of Fame of the Central Museum of the Great Patriotic War in Moscow, a ceremony where a copy of the Victory Banner was handed over to the Chief of Staff of the Administrative Department of the President of Kazakhstan.
 This copy is kept in the Museum of Nursultan Nazarbayev.
-The welcoming of the banner took place on 1 May in the Park of 28 Panfilov Guardsmen in Almaty.Знамя Победы: точка или многоточие в истории ВОВ? // www.unikaz.asia On 6 May 2015, accompanied by a guard of honor, an exact copy of the Victory Banner, made by Russian craftsmen, was transferred to the National Archives of Kazakhstan.
+The welcoming of the banner took place on 1 May in the Park of 28 Panfilov Guardsmen in Almaty.
+On 6 May 2015, accompanied by a guard of honor, an exact copy of the Victory Banner, made by Russian craftsmen, was transferred to the National Archives of Kazakhstan.
 Later on 12 June 2015, Russia handed over another copy to the Ministry of Defense of Kazakhstan.
 The banner was transferred for storage to the newly opened Museum of Arms and Military Equipment of the Armed Forces of Kazakhstan in Astana.
 On 23 December 2015, prior to the meeting of the Council of Ministers of Defense of the CIS, Russian Defense Minister Sergei Shoigu handed over another copy of the Victory Banner to the Kazakh Minister of Defense Imangali Tasmagambetov.

 Transnistria

-On 21 October 2009, the Supreme Council of Transnistria adopted a law on equating the Victory Banner with the Transnistrian Flag.
+On 21 October 2009, the self-proclaimed separatist Supreme Council of Transnistria adopted a law on equating the Victory Banner with the Transnistrian Flag.
 In 2014, at the Memorial of Glory in Tiraspol, an official copy of the Victory Banner was handed over to Transnistria from Russia.

 Ukraine

 On 21 April 2011, the Verkhovna Rada of Ukraine adopted a law which was signed by President Viktor Yanukovych that established a procedure for the official use of the Victory Banner, specifically at the Tomb of the Unknown Soldier and the Monument to the Unknown Sailor.
-In June of that year, the Constitutional Court of Ukraine found this law unconstitutional.КС Украины признал неконституционным использование красного знамени Победы // www.rg.ru On 9 April 2015, the Verkhovna Rada adopted a new law which removed all mention of the Victory Banner.
+In June of that year, the Constitutional Court of Ukraine found this law unconstitutional.
+On 9 April 2015, the Verkhovna Rada adopted a new law which removed all mention of the Victory Banner.

 After the 2022 Russian invasion of Ukraine, Russian forces displayed the flag in numerous occupied locations, including government buildings.
 This was linked to both the upcoming Soviet-Russian Victory Day holiday on 9 May, as well as other forms of Soviet imagery used by Russian troops during the war as part of renewed Soviet nationalism under president Putin.